What is BIM?

 To gain advantage from new technologies, we have to say goodbye to analogue processes and old-school tools.
 The good news is that the building industry has already taken the first steps towards this big revolution with Building Information Modelling (BIM).

-The meaning of BIM and its impact on the building industry
+What is BIM and its impact on the building industry

 In the past few years, our software tools have evolved from 2D, the pencil on the screen, to a widely used 3D/BIM landscape.